Solar developer breaks ground on Southwest Georgia solar farm

-A solar farm to be built in Southwest Georgia will provide clean energy to electric membership cooperatives across the state.
+ATLANTA - A solar farm to be built in Southwest Georgia will provide clean energy to electric membership cooperatives (EMCs) across the state.

 “Since day one of my administration, one of my top priorities has been bringing good-paying jobs, investment, and greater opportunity to rural Georgia,” said Gov. Brian Kemp, who attended Wednesday’s ceremony.